sagarsanjaysutar/React-Exercises/README.md

+# React App

-This is a practice app for React JS & some associated technologies like Next.js, Electron.js, etc.
+## This is a practice app showcasing various components learnt from [React Official Tutorials](https://react.dev/learn).